Josee9988/MinifyAll/README.md

 Simple VSCode **minifier** for  **CSS**, **HTML** ,**JSON**, **JavaScript**, **JavaScriptReact**(beta), **LESS**, **SASS**, **SCSS**, and **JSONC**. you will love its simplicity!

 You can minify the file and replace all the content with the new minified text, **or** you can preserve the original document and get the minified text in another document!
-Also you can simply minify your **selected text**.
+Also, you can simply minify your **selected text**.

 Go to the extension *settings* and make it as you want, enable or disable: **minify on save**, **languages**, **hexadecimal shortener**, **messages**, and much more.